ChrisZie/HugoSymphony/content/_index.md

     question2: of vistors to your website will **just** **leave** if your website is not secure or takes longer than 3 seconds to load?
     answer: 'Beautiful.
 Fast.
 Secure.
 These 3 things guarantee that you and your goals are never forgotten.
     <br><br>Our designs focus on one thing only: User Experience. **That** is how you
-    raise your ranking on Google, getting you all the visitors, donors, and volunteers you could ever need.'
+    raise your ranking on Google, getting you all the visitors, donors, and volunteers you need.'

   - name: Digital Marketing
     icon: "images/responsive.svg"